 Detailed information about the correct use of face masks, including how to safely put on, take off and clean or dispose of masks, is available:

-Employers need to provide appropriate hygiene amenities for employees to safely put on, remove and dispose of face masks, such as hand washing facilities or alcohol-based hand sanitiser and rubbish bins.
+Employers should provide appropriate hygiene amenities for employees to safely put on, remove and dispose of face masks, such as hand washing facilities or alcohol-based hand sanitiser and rubbish bins.

-Where employers provide reusable face masks, they should also provide facilities to clean them.
-Alternatively, employers may provide an adequate supply of reusable masks that will allow employees to rotate them and clean them at home.
+Where employers provide reusable cloth masks, they should also provide facilitiesto clean them.
+Alternatively, employers may provide an adequate supply of reusable cloth masks that will allow employees to rotate them and clean them at home.
 Masks should be provided with instructions on cleaning (for example, washing daily after use in hot soapy water) and appropriate secure storage to transport used masks safely (such as plastic zip-lock bags).

 Employees have a duty to take reasonable care for their own health and safety, which includes following the information, instruction and training provided on how to correctly wear their face mask.